City of Covington Police Department

 City police department website:

+Covington Police Department has seventeen officers assigned to the city: 1 Chief, 1 Sergeant, 1 School Resource Officer, 1 Traffic Officer, 1 Detective, and 12 patrol officers.
 Covington police officers use community policing and problem solving practices with residents and local businesses to proactively address crime issues in a participatory way.
-Officers also work with resident volunteers to assist with specific projects such as park patrols, vacation house checks, and parking enforcement.
+Officers also work with resident volunteers to assist with specific projects such as false alarm reduction, vacation house checks, and parking violation education.

 "The Covington Police officers are, for all intents and purposes, part of our team here in Covington.
 We have always had officers that love our community and want to be here, which translates into dedicated life-saving and crime-preventing service by our officers on behalf of the residents of Covington.
 We are fortunate to have such a police department."